ArturoDeza/Fast-Texforms/README.md

 <img src="https://github.com/ArturoDeza/Fast-Texforms/blob/master/TexForms_Comparison.png" width="800">

+Here is the code for the previous [Texform generation model](https://github.com/brialorelle/TexformGen) as used in [Long, Yu & Konkle, 2019](https://www.pnas.org/content/115/38/E9015).
+A more detailed explanation of what is a Texform can also be accessed [here](https://www.brialong.com/all-about-texforms).

 # What is a Texform?

 | Input | Texform |
 | --- | --- |
 | <img src="https://github.com/ArturoDeza/Fast-Texforms/blob/master/640x640_s0.5_a1_o0.5_original.png" width="440"> | <img src="https://github.com/ArturoDeza/Fast-Texforms/blob/master/Animated_Texform.gif" width="440"> |

-Here is the code for the previous [Texform generation model](https://github.com/brialorelle/TexformGen) as used in [Long, Yu & Konkle, 2019](https://www.pnas.org/content/115/38/E9015).
-A more detailed explanation of what is a Texform can also be accessed [here](https://www.brialong.com/all-about-texforms).
+Texforms are images that preserve the coarse shape and texture information of objects, while rendering them unrecognizable at  the  basic level [Long, Yu & Konkle, 2018](https://www.pnas.org/content/115/38/E9015).
+These stimuli have been valuable to test whether cognitive and neural processes depend on explicit recognition of the objects.
+However, to generate these images, the current implementation and computational complexity of the model requires approximately   4-6  hours  per  object --  thus  preventing  data-hungry  experiments  that  may  require  generating  thousands  of texforms.
+Our  contribution  in  this work  includes  the  introduction  of  2  new texform generation methods that accelerate the rendering time from hours to minutes or seconds respectively.
+The first we call Fast-FS-Texform where we accelerate the rendering time of the [Freeman & Simoncelli](https://www.nature.com/articles/nn.2889.pdf?origin=ppub) model and  increase  the  output  resolution  by  placing  a  simulated  point  of  fixation  outside  of  the  visual  field.
+The second, which we call NeuroFovea-Texform, is an adaptation  of  the  newly  proposed  metamer  model  of [Deza, Jonalagadda & Eckstein, 2019](https://openreview.net/forum?id=BJzbG20cFQ) which leverages a
+VGGNet and foveated style transfer.
+We show qualitative and quantitative results of both new methods opening the door to data-intensive texform experiments.

 ## Download and Install depending packages